RodrigoGonzalez/flake8-custom-import-rules/README.rst

 -   Config checks have not been fully implemented yet, so it's possible to have invalid configurations that will not be caught by the plugin.
-    (e.g. designated a package or module as std-lib-only and third-party-only at the same time).
+    (e.g. you designated a package or module as std-lib-only and third-party-only at the same time).

 -   Private imports in tests are not supported yet.
 This